AdamWeissman/wingchun/README.md

   * To learn more about ELIZA, please visit https://en.wikipedia.org/wiki/ELIZA
   * My images are from the NOUN PROJECT, see the individual PNGs in the asset folder attribution.
   * Special THANKS to this code pen for the neon glow: https://codepen.io/FelixRilling/pen/qzfoc which I modified to apply to box shadows
 	* Also am in awe of the creators of this https://www.vantajs.com/

 ### What I DID create?

   * custom responses that go beyond "rubber ducking"
 	* While working on coding challenges upon graduation Flatiron Software Engineering School, I often attempt to find a "better" way to solve a problem than how I do the first time around, always with a goal of finding what is not only essential but what generalizes.
 I have blogged about many of my experiences and approaches here, constantly refactoring for self improvement: https://comedytragedyepic.com/learning-advice/
-	* Perhaps the two approaches most relevant to what I'm attempting here, with "Wing Chun", can be read in my blog post: A Recursive Approach to Problem Solving: https://comedytragedyepic.com/a-recursive-approach-to-problem-solving/ and the note card that I keep beside my computer desk which is covered
+	* Perhaps the two approaches most relevant to what I'm attempting here, with "Wing Chun", can be read in my blog post: A Recursive Approach to Problem Solving: https://comedytragedyepic.com/a-recursive-approach-to-problem-solving/ and the note card that I keep beside my computer desk which is covered in the intro section.